-If the fetal brain is harmed in any way during pregnancy, delivery or following birth, Cerebral Palsy can occur.
-CP is frequently accompanied by mental incapacitation, hearing loss,difficulty in speaking, lack of coordination,seizures and blindness.
-About 25% of instances are brought about by prenatal forces like improper nutrition, x-rays,anemia, viruses or premature delivery.
-About 40% of Cerebral Palsy patient diagnosis are brought on by hypoxia (the lack of oxygen) wile other causes remain idiopathic (unknown).[1]
+If the fetal brain is harmed in any way during pregnancy, delivery, or following birth, Cerebral Palsy can occur.
+CP is frequently accompanied by mental incapacitation, hearing loss, difficulty in speaking, lack of coordination, seizures, and blindness.
+About 25% of instances are brought about by prenatal forces like improper nutrition, x-rays, anemia, viruses, or premature delivery.
+About 40% of Cerebral Palsy patient diagnoses are brought on by hypoxia (the lack of oxygen), while other causes remain idiopathic (unknown).[1]

 Physical Impairment Due to Cerebral Palsy

 Children with Cerebral Palsy and Autism will likely show early signs of physical impairment.
-The type of physical dysfunction, location and extent of impairment varies person to person.
-CP can affect legs,arms or the face.
-CP can affect one limb, several limbs, or in some extreme cases all the limbs.
-Some women with autoimmune anti-phospholipid (APA) antibodies or anti-thyroid antibodies have a slightly higher risk for their children getting CP.
+The type of bodily dysfunction, location, and extent of impairment vary from person to person.
+CP can affect the legs, arms, or the face.
+In some extreme cases, it can affect one limb, several limbs, or all the limbs.
+Some women with autoimmune anti-phospholipid (APA) antibodies or anti-thyroid antibodies have a slightly higher risk of their children getting CP.

-CP and its variants affects muscles and a childs’ ability to control them properly.
+CP and its variants affect muscles and a child’s ability to control them properly.
 Muscles can sometimes contract too little or too much.
-Limbs can also become stiff overtime and forced into awkward painful positions.
-Uneven muscle contractions can also make the patients limbs shake, writhe and/or tremble.
-A patient’s posture, coordination and balance are also usually affected by CP.
-Simple tasks such as standing up, sitting down, walking can be very difficult for some, while other patients have problems grasping objects.
-Other complications of Cerebral Palsy include, mental/intellectual impairment, frequent seizures, and hearing or vision or hearing impairments.
+Limbs can also become stiff over time and forced into awkward, painful positions.
+Uneven muscle contractions can make the patient’s limbs shake, writhe, and tremble.
+A patient’s posture, coordination, and balance are also usually affected by CP.
+Simple tasks such as standing up, sitting down, and walking can be difficult for some, while other patients have problems grasping objects.
+Other complications of Cerebral Palsy include mental/intellectual impairment, frequent seizures, and hearing or vision or hearing impairments.

-The regeneration center of Thailand takes advantage of an effective and efficient cell therapy choice for all those suffering with cerebral palsy.
-In contrast to conventional remedies, our stem cell protocol is much different in terms of how we target to repair the brain tissue damage itself (similar to our treatment for Alzheimer’s and MS ) and what we do differently to recover/regenerate the patients physical functions.
-Stem cell therapy for CP focuses on the root of the issue and not just the signs and symptoms.
+The regeneration center of Thailand takes advantage of an effective and efficient cell therapy choice for all those who have cerebral palsy.
+In contrast to conventional remedies, our stem cell protocol is much different in terms of how we target to repair the brain tissue damage (similar to our treatment for Alzheimer’s and MS ) and what we do differently to recover/regenerate the patient’s physical functions.
+Stem cell therapy for CP focuses on the root cause, not just the signs and symptoms.

 Treat Cerebral Palsy With Stem Cells

 Cell death and Entrapment neuropathy happen when cells are injured.
-These dead cells are however surrounded by both healthy and damaged cells.
-Gene therapy, Stem cells and exosomes have the unique capabilities to stimulate the healing of those injured cells via the secretion of cytokines.
+However, These dead cells are surrounded by healthy and damaged cells.
+Gene therapy, Stem cells, and exosomes have the unique capabilities to stimulate the healing of those injured cells via the secretion of cytokines.
 The objective of the stem cell treatment for Cerebral Palsy would be to help repair the injured cells in the immediate regions of the lesions.
-This targeted stimulation may result in enhanced signs and symptoms primarily physically and through movements.[2]
+This targeted stimulation may enhance signs and symptoms primarily physically and through movements.[2]

 The majority of patients who have received stem cell treatments for CP show improvements following the very first or sometimes second transplant.
-They continue to show improvement for about 6 months to 1 year.
-For most CP and motor neuron patients undergoing stem cell therapy, the results are permanent.
+They continue to show improvement for about six months to 1 year.
+The results are permanent for most CP and motor neuron patients undergoing stem cell therapy.

-Hematopoetic Stem Cell Therapy for CP in 2024
+Hematopoietic Stem Cell Therapy for CP in 2025

 Mono Plegia

-It’s extremely uncommon and numerous authorities think about it as a type of Hemiplegia with a mild connection from the other limb of the affected side of the body.
-Monoplegia cerebral palsy is a result of a permanent lesion within the motor cortex region from the brain which might be total or partial.
-Like all other kinds of cerebral palsy and SMA, the condition is sometimes irrevocable which means that there’s no opportunity of regeneration.
+It’s incredibly uncommon, and numerous authorities think about it as a type of hemiplegia with a mild connection to the other limb of the affected side of the body.
+Monoplegia cerebral palsy results from a permanent lesion within the brain’s motor cortex region, which might be total or partial.
+Like all other kinds of cerebral palsy and SMA, the condition is sometimes irrevocable, which means that there’s no opportunity for regeneration.
 [3]

-Identification of CP and similar diseases like Ataxia and Global Aphasia. are done via a process of elimination since there are lots of other diseases that cause similar symptoms such as brain tumors, metabolic disorders, Erbs palsy, brachial plexus palsy, etc. Stem cell therapy for CP can offer genuine improvements for Monoplegia patients.
+CP and similar diseases like Ataxia and Global Aphaasia are identified via a process of elimination since many other diseases cause similar symptoms, such as brain tumors, metabolic diseases, Erbs palsy, brachial plexus palsy, etc. Stem cell therapy for CP can offer genuine improvements for Monoplegia patients.

 Types of CP Treated With Stem Cells